Train Traveling in Iran

-Iran Train Journeys is one of the special interest tours that attracts many visitors.
+Iran Train Journeys is one of the special interest tours that attract many visitors.
 As you may know, there are numerous railroads in Iran in each corner of the country.
+The train traveling in Iran will allow you to enjoy both exciting adventures as well as amazing attractions across the country.
 The trains can take you everywhere you may wish to go.
 There are a lot of stations along the railway line, where you can either get on or off the train to visit the area.
-In addition, Iran has very high-quality daytime and night trains which cover most of the popular routes.
+In addition, Iran has very high-quality daytime and night trains that cover most of the popular routes.
 There are seven main railroad tracks going in different directions, starting from Tehran.
 Other major cities also connect with each other via these railroad lines.

 The second route is from Tehran to Mashhad city in the northeast.
 As Mashhad is one of the principal cities of Iran, as well as a religious destination, many pilgrims and locals use this train track throughout the year.

 The seventh route is between Tehran and Zahedan city going east, close to the border with Pakistan and Afghanistan.
-This railroad also passes Kerman city, another main Iranian city, which is located in the south west of Lut Desert.
+This railroad also passes Kerman city, another main Iranian city, which is located southwest of the Lut Desert.

-What’s more, there are many complementary minor lines connecting small cities, or even towns, which are not on the list of trains at the ticket offices.
-Most travellers use the train network to transfer from one destination to another.
-Unfortunately, there’s not too much information about Iranian trains in English.
-Moreover, as Iran has not been in the public eye as a country for travelling in, there is not yet a lot of demand for train travel.
+What is more, there are many complementary minor lines connecting small cities, or even towns, which are not on the list of trains at the ticket offices.
+Most travelers use the train network to transfer from one destination to another.
+Unfortunately, there is not too much information about Iranian trains in English.
+Moreover, as Iran has not been in the public eye as a country for traveling in, there is not yet a lot of demand for train travel.
 We, at Adventure Iran, are working hard to put this right.
 We are well aware of the many adventurers who would have an enormous interest in such journeys.
 Iran Train Journeys is one of the missing Iran tours which we are promoting.